Ave Maria University Logo

 Requirements For Admission

-• Students are permitted to study abroad as early as their 3rd semester at AMU.
+• Students are permitted to study abroad as early as their third semester at AMU.

 • Students must have reached 18 years of age prior to the departure date for the program to be eligible to participate.